71 Pages Posted: 5 Mar 2021 Last revised: 22 Jul 2022

 Date Written: March 5, 2021

-Shareholders of large public companies make frequent use of federal proxy voting rules to submit proposals on political, environmental, ethical, and social issues, from climate change and employee diversity to animal welfare and corporate political spending (“socially relevant proposals”).
+In the past few years, there has been a dramatic increase in shareholder support for proposals on political, environmental, ethical, and social issues, from climate change and employee diversity to animal welfare and corporate political spending (“social proposals”).
 But why do investors in a business corporation concern themselves with socially relevant issues?
 And how should corporate and securities law address this phenomenon?

 Keywords: corporate governance, corporate social responsibility, ESG investing, shareholder proposals, corporate democracy

 JEL Classification: D21, D23, G30, G34, G38, K22